Best Things to Do in White Sands National Park

 Dune Life Nature Trail

 Soon after Playa Trail you will see the Dune Life Nature Trail on your left.
 This is a 1 mile loop that has 2 steep sand dunes.
 Follow the blue trail marker and you will find information signs so you can learn more about White Sands and the animals that live here.
 Since this trail is at the edge of the dunefield, there is more vegetation and animals.
 You will most likely not see any animals during the day but look out for the tracks in the sand of kit foxes, coyotes, birds, badgers, and reptiles.

 Interdune Boardwalk is a 0.4 mile roundtrip boardwalk that is fully accessible to wheelchairs and strollers.
-In this part of the park you need to stay on the boardwalk.
+In this area you are required to stay on the boardwalk.

 Backcountry Camping Trail